aleko2144/KoTR_ASI_Plugins/README.md

 * [ModUtils](https://github.com/CookiePLMonster/ModUtils) and some plugins fuctions are fixed by [CookiePLMonster](https://github.com/CookiePLMonster);
 * Some old plugins were written with the support of [Duude92](https://github.com/Duude92), for which thanks to him.

-Other plugins for the game are published here: https://github.com/aleko2144/KoTR_Modern_Patch
+Some other plugins for the game are published here: https://github.com/aleko2144/KoTR_Modern_Patch/tree/1.00